Cadw sites:

 A wooden medieval chair on a walking trail with views of mountains beyond.

-Harlech Castle and the Meirion Trail
+Castell Harlech (Harlech Castle) and the Meirion Trail

 For smaller groups or FIT tours an alternative suggestion is to visit to Yr Ysgwrn, a traditional Welsh Farmhouse in a peaceful location with scenic views.
 It was home to Eisteddfod winning poet ‘Hedd Wyn’ who was killed in the First World War.
 Guided tours are available and there is a tea room and small shop.
 Tickets are available for prebooked groups of ten or more with different packages available.
 If travelling by coach, check with the venue as there are narrow roads.